 If you don't have a spam musubi mold, you can also convert an empty spam can into a mold.
 There are 2 ways to make a DIY spam musubi mold:

-- The first, and easiest, way is to use plastic wrap (larger than the spam can) to line the inside of the spam can.
+- The first and easiest way is to use plastic wrap (larger than the spam can) to line the inside of the spam can.
 Then, layer in the ingredients as directed and firmly press down with a spoon.
 Lift the plastic wrap and ingredients out.
-It should resemble the shape of musubi.
+It should resemble the shape of a musubi.
 Place musubi in the middle of the nori and wrap the nori around it.
-This is the easiest way and you do not have to deal with sharp edges or cutting the can.
+This is the easiest way without dealing with sharp edges or cutting the can.

 - The second way is to use a utility knife or box cutter to cut the spam can two-thirds way down.
 Then, use duct tape to tape around the sharp edges.
 Follow the steps below to assemble your spam musubi.